ADACS-Australia/openstack-tljh/README.md

 ## Authorizing a non-admin user
 All users must sign up.
 Before they can login however, they must be *authorized* by an admin user (unless they have been previously declared as an admin user).
-Admin users should navigate to `<jupyterhub-url>/hub/authorize` to authorize users (you cannot navigate to this via the webpage, you must manually enter the URL).
+Admin users should navigate to `<jupyterhub-url>/hub/authorize` to authorize users.

 ## Installing packages